Coronavirus Massachusetts District Court – 2021 Update

 The standard to be met to issue a complaint is “probable cause to believe that you committed a crime”.

 This is not a very high standard.
-The police prosecutor will present the evidence that you committed a crime, which is often witness testimony.
+The police prosecutor will present the evidence that you committed a crime, which is often just testimony from witnesses.

 If the clerk wants to issue the complaint, he can almost always find enough probable cause to do so since the standard for probable cause is, in fact, an easy bar to reach.
 However, the best Clerks, IMO, look beyond basic probable cause, into whether this case is actually worth the court’s time.